jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 It takes notable calendar time to design the schema thoughtfully such that it will have backwards compatibility as it grows over time.
 There is no versioning and the schema must be additive only (or with backwards compatible implementation detail changes). *Breaking changes are possible, but you must phase it: add new schema, rollout compensating changes to ALL clients, remove old schema.*

+Howard adds:

+> I think this is the biggest stumbling block when starting a GraphQL effort - it forces you to think deeply about your data.
+Many organizations don't realize this going in and are frustrated when the effort doesn't work out or moves slowly.

 It is yet another service to run and it is a single point of failure if not run well.

 Features like paging and filtering and sorting are not built in and require that you invest in defining your patterns and reusable types.